prisma/prisma1/docs/1.0/03-Tutorials/01-Basic/02-Changing-the-data-model.md

 The `age` field is of type `Int` and not required on the `User` type.
 This means you can store `User` nodes where `age` will be null (in fact, this is the case for the `User` named `Sarah` you created before).

-`createdAt` and `updatedAt` on the other hand are actually special fields that are managed by Prisma.
-Under the hood, Prisma always maintains these fields - but they're only exposed in your API once you add them to the type definition in the data model (the same is true for the `id` field by the way).
+`createdAt` and `updatedAt` on the other hand are actually special fields that are managed by Graphcool.
+Under the hood, Graphcool always maintains these fields - but they're only exposed in your API once you add them to the type definition in the data model (the same is true for the `id` field by the way).

 > **Note**: Right now, the values for these fields are read-only.
 In the future, it will be possible to set the values for these fields via regular mutations as well.
-To learn more about this feature and timeline, check out this [GitHub issue](https://github.com/prisma/prisma/issues/1278).
+To learn more about this feature and timeline, check out this [GitHub issue](https://github.com/graphcool/graphcool/issues/1278).

 So far, the changes you made are only local.
 So, you won't be able to access the new fields in a GraphQL Playground if you open it right now.